Cross-correlating the patchy screening and kinetic Sunyaev-Zel'dovich effects as a new probe of reionization: Introduction

 Detections of the all-sky average value of $\tau$ have been made using large-scale polarization with both \textsl{WMAP} \citep[$\bar{\tau} = 0.087 \pm 0.017$,][]{WMAP2009} and \textsl{Planck} \citep[$\bar{\tau} = 0.054 \pm 0.007$,][]{planck2018}.
 The angular fluctuations in the $\tau$ field, $\tau(\hat{\mathbf{n}})$, reduce the CMB signal more strongly along lines of sight where the electrons are more dense.
 Both high-redshift reionization processes ($z\gtrsim6$) and low-redshift galaxies ($z\lesssim3$) create free electrons that contribute to this signal.
 The EoR $\tau$ fluctuations, ``patchy $\tau$," are expected to have an order of magnitude larger variance than their post-EoR counterpart \citep[e.g., Fig. 2 in][]{roy2022probing}.
 Even so, $\tau(\hat{\mathbf{n}})$ for all redshifts is more difficult to detect than its average value due to current CMB survey noise levels.

-Forecasts estimate that the patchy $\tau$ auto-power spectrum will likely be detectable with future CMB surveys \citep{dvorkinsmith2009,Jain2024}. \citet{roy2022probing} forecasted a cross-correlation of patchy $\tau$ with galaxies at post-EoR redshifts to constrain the circumgalactic medium (CGM) around these galaxies, and there has now been a first detection of $\tau(\hat{\mathbf{n}})$ using this method by \citet{coulton2024} with CMB data from the Atacama Cosmology Telescope (ACT) and \textsl{Planck} in cross-correlation with galaxy data from $0<z<1$.
-Other works have forecasted cross-correlations between patchy $\tau$ and other tracers of the reionization process to increase the signal-to-noise on EoR measurements \citep{Meerburg2013,FengHolder2019,Bianchini2023,namikawa2021}, but thus far no other detections of these fluctuations have been made.
+Forecasts estimate that the patchy $\tau$ auto-power spectrum will likely be detectable with future CMB surveys \citep{dvorkinsmith2009,Jain2024}. \citet{roy2022probing} forecasted a cross-correlation of patchy $\tau$ with galaxies at post-EoR redshifts to constrain the circumgalactic medium (CGM) around these galaxies, and there is a hint of $\tau(\hat{\mathbf{n}})$ using this method by \citet{coulton2025} with CMB data from the Atacama Cosmology Telescope (ACT) and \textsl{Planck} in cross-correlation with galaxy data from $0<z<1$.
+Other works have forecasted cross-correlations between patchy $\tau$ and other tracers of the reionization process to increase the signal-to-noise on EoR measurements \citep{Meerburg2013,FengHolder2019,Bianchini2023,namikawa2021}, as well as second helium reionization at lower redshifts \citep{caliskan2023}, but thus far no other detections of these fluctuations have been made.

 A similar secondary CMB anisotropy, the kinetic Sunyaev-Zeldovich (kSZ) effect, causes inverse-Compton scattering of the CMB, shifting the observed temperatures of the photons depending on the electrons' line-of-sight (LOS) velocity relative to the Hubble flow while preserving their blackbody distribution (see Fig. \ref{fig:threepanel}).
 As with patchy screening, the kSZ effect traces electron fluctuations from both reionization and from the CGM surrounding lower-redshift galaxies.
 The first statistical measure of the kSZ signal was found in data from the Atacama Cosmology Telescope (ACT) and the Baryon Oscillation Spectroscopic Survey by \citet{Hand2012}, while evidence specifically for the auto-power spectrum was seen at $\sim3\sigma$ by the South Pole Telescope team \citep[SPT,][]{Reichardt_2021}, and is forecasted at up to $80\sigma$ \citep{Raghunathan2023} by the CMB-Stage 4 survey \citep[CMB-S4,][]{Abazajian2019,Abazajian2022}.
 However, the power spectra of the high- \citep[e.g.,][]{Trac2011} and low- \citep[e.g.,][]{Shaw2012} redshift kSZ components have comparable amplitudes and shapes, so their effects are practically indistinguishable without knowing one of the components \citep[see, e.g., Fig. 1 in the arXiv version of][]{SmithFerraro2017}.
 Thus, an unambiguous measurement of the kSZ effect solely from the EoR remains elusive.